duncann008/weekend-jquery-salary-calculator/README.md

     -  Centered, added a hover, and styled my delete buttons.
     -  Added some small padding and margin fixes.
     -  Repositioned my Monthly Salary div.
+    -  Stylized my H1.
+This style came to mind with accounting.
+    -

+#### Ideas I didn't get to:

+-   Checkboxes to delete multiple employees at once and give all their names in the confirm prompt.
+-